 A student can also receive course credit through the College Level Examination Program.
-These exams were designed for persons who have gained knowledge through experimental learning or personal study and have not yet received college credit for their learning.
-The student must make arrangements to take the exam and have the score sent to the Registrar (contact the Career Center in Student Affairs for Test applications and information on Testing Centers).
-Credits will be given only for subject examinations, not for the general examinations, and then only according to the following chart showing the minimum score and credit hours received or given examination.
+These exams were designed for persons who have gained knowledge through experiential learning or personal study and have not yet received college credit for their learning.
+The student must make arrangements to take the exam and have the score sent to the Registrar.
+(Contact the Career Center in Student Affairs for test applications and information on testing centers.)
+Credits will be given only for subject examinations, not for the general examinations, and then only according to the following chart: